-Asylum and refugee status are special legal protections under U.S. immigration law, available to people who have left their home country for their own safety and are afraid to return.
-But these protections aren't automatic; people seeking asylum or refugee status must apply for it and convince the U.S. government of their need.
-Some people simply won't be able to show the U.S. government that they have a real fear of persecution.
-But there are others who really have been persecuted -- or have a good reason to fear future persecution -- but must be denied asylum or refugee status include those who:
+Asylee and refugee status are special legal protections under U.S. immigration law, available to people who have left their home country for their own safety and are afraid to return.
+But receiving these protections isn't automatic: People fleeing persecution must submit applications and convince the U.S. government of their need.
+And no matter how convincing their fear, some must be denied asylum or refugee status regardless, including those who: